 We all know how unpredictable the British weather can be, so no matter the season, it’s always a good idea to have some indoor activity ideas in the bank for those rainy weekends.
-From bowling alleys and art and craft activities to escape rooms and cinemas, there are plenty of fun indoor activities in the south west to keep the whole family entertained.
+From bowling alleys and art and craft activities to escape rooms and cinemas, there are plenty of fun indoor activities in the South West to keep the whole family and friends entertained.

-Whether you’re planning for a half term activity or weekend day trip, read on to find out more about the best rainy day activities in London, Exeter, Bournemouth, Reading and Poole.
+Whether you’re planning for a half term activity or weekend day trip, read on to find out more about the best rainy day activities in London and the South West.

 Best indoor activities in London

 England’s capital is jam-packed full of fun indoor activities for both kids and adults, so it’s a great destination for a day out or weekend getaway no matter the weather.

 For the ultimate day of entertainment, head to QUEENS London.
 Begin your day by whizzing around the centre’s indoor ice rink before challenging your group to a game of ten-pin bowling.
 Continue the fun at the retro arcades, which feature two-pence machines, basketball hoops and all the much-loved classics.
 All that fun is bound to make you peckish, and with the on-site café and bar, you’re in the right place for a tasty bite to eat and a refreshing drink.

 To get to QUEENS London, catch the train to London Waterloo before switching to the tube.
 Catch the Jubilee towards Stanmore to Bond Street, then hop on the Central line towards Ealing Broadway, getting off at Queensway.

 If you’re a fan of escape rooms, then London is the place to be.
 The ‘No Escape’ Rooms are known to be some of the best escape rooms in London and have great public transport links.
 There are a number of ‘No Escape’ Rooms on Oxford Street for you to take your pick from, including one with a spooky Sweeney Todd theme—so this activity is better for adults and older children.